LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/XBraid.rst

 ------------------

-This section describes the ARKBraid implementation of a SUNBraidApp for using the ARKStep integration module with XBraid.
-The following section :numref:`ARKODE.Usage.ARKStep.ARKBraid_InitDealloc` describes routines for creating, initializing, and destroying the ARKStep + XBraid interface, routines for setting optional inputs, and routines for retrieving data from an ARKBraid instance.
+This section describes the ARKBraid implementation of a SUNBraidApp for using the ARKODE's ARKStep time-stepping module with XBraid.
+The following section :numref:`ARKODE.Usage.ARKStep.ARKBraid_InitDealloc` describes routines for creating, initializing, and destroying the ARKODE + XBraid interface, routines for setting optional inputs, and routines for retrieving data from an ARKBraid instance.
 As noted above, interfacing with XBraid requires providing functions to initialize the problem state, access the current solution, and take a time